-Another way you can enjoy this Chocolate Orange Spread is to have it simply spread on Toast, or a Warm Bagel.
-I do also like to eat it straight out the jar with a spoon (...but don't tell the kids that).
+Another way you can enjoy this is to spread it on toast, or a warm bagel.
+I also like to eat it straight out the jar with a spoon (...but don't tell the kids that).

-If you're a fan of this Chocolate Orange Spread, try out our Homemade Vegan Nutella.
+If you're a fan of our chocolate orange spread, try out our homemade vegan nutella.
 It's another one of our recipes that takes about 5 minutes to make and only has 2 ingredients.

 This Chocolate Spreads is best stored at room temperature, in an airtight container.
 There is no need to refrigerate.

 If stored in an airtight container, at room temperature, this will keep for 3-4 weeks.
 It's worth noting that If it has been sat for a few days you may need to give it a stir, because the oils can separate slightly, as with any nut butter.